 Institute of Technology does not offer English as a Second Language (ESL) courses.
+English language proficiency is assessed by the administration of the Wonderlic SLE Entrance Assessment.
 If English is not the student's primary language, and the student is unable to understand the terms and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation rights in his/her primary language at his/her own expense.